 Windows Intune is awesome, but it doesn’t have real group policy, or extra Windows 10 desktop management features.
 Watch this video and learn how to use PolicyPak to deliver REAL Group Policy settings and PolicyPak’s extra settings to all your Windows Intune joined Windows 10 machines.

 PolicyPak and Microsoft Intune

 Hi.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, I’m going to answer the question: How do you get your real Group Policy settings out there using your Microsoft Intune service?

 If you have real Group Policy settings like “Security Settings,” “Audit Policy,” “User Rights Assignment,” Firewall settings, AppLocker settings, all the 3,000 “Administrative Templates” settings, how to manage “Control Panel,” “Start Menu and Taskbar,” “Windows Settings” – just everything, including all the Group Policy “Preferences” items like “Local User and Groups” and “Devices” and all the stuff you see here and all the “PolicyPak” special settings like managing the heck out of applications, like you’ve got Firefox, Flash, Java, OpenOffice and so on, we’ve got a way to manage it.

 If you want to map what website is going to use what browser, we can do that with “Browser Router.”
 If you want to map what website is going to use what version of Java, we can do that with “Java Rules Manager.”
 If you want to dictate who can elevate and work around UAC prompts so your local admins aren’t running with the scissors all the time, you can use “Least Privilege Manager.”
 We also have “File Associations Manager” to help you say when you open up a .pdf file to open it up in Acrobat Reader and so on.